 - PRODUCT IMAGES

 With most OBD2 scanners, the purpose of the device is to show you why your check engine light is on.
+This is what you'd call a simple "check engine light reader".
+Note the units on the linked page before are way more than that tho.

 Since this one light can signify a wide range of issues, it’s necessary to use the scanner to determine what’s going on so that you can fix it appropriately.